lexDAO/AIT/README.md

 # Legal Base

 The "Accredited investor" verification rules of Reg.
-D 506(c) allow attorneys to certify accreditation and maintain investor privacy whil also allowing issuers to comply with their obligation to take *reasonable steps* to verify the status of purchasers of their securities.
+D 506(c) allow attorneys to certify accreditation and maintain investor privacy while also allowing issuers to comply with their obligation to take *reasonable steps* to verify the status of purchasers of their securities.

 # Code Base